Minnesota Commission of Public Safety

-The Minnesota Commission of Public Safety (MCPS) was a political watchdog group created on April 16, 1917 by the Minnesota Legislature.
+The Minnesota Commission of Public Safety (MCPS) was a political watchdog group created on April 16, 1917, by the Minnesota Legislature.
 Headed by Governor of Minnesota Joseph A. A. Burnquist and Minnesota lawyer John F. McGee, the commission's purpose was to mobilize the state of Minnesota's resources during World War I. The organization is also known for its heavy-handed nativist use of anti-German sentiment along with the harsh treatment and political repression of German Americans living in Minnesota along with the Nonpartisan League and the Industrial Workers of the World.

 Background

 In the spring of 1917 the Federal government of the United States created various state programs and agencies to support the imminent war effort after America entered World War I. State governments looked for ways to manage the war effort on a local level and hence state commissions were made, the MCPS was Minnesota's solution to the war effort.
 On March 31, 1917, State Senator George H. Sullivan of Stillwater, Minnesota called for the formation of a seven-member commission to be led by Governor Joseph A. A. Burnquist.
-The Minnesota Legislature approved of Sullivan's proposition on April 14, 1917, two days later on April 16, 1917 the commission was officially founded.
+The Minnesota Legislature approved of Sullivan's proposition on April 14, 1917, two days later on April 16, 1917, the commission was officially founded.
 The group ended up being named the Minnesota Commission of Public Safety (MCPS) and held near-dictatorial powers to act to ensure public safety under wartime conditions in the state.
 Only the laws specified in both the state and federal constitutions limited the MCPS's powers.

-Commissioner McGee infamously stated during the creation of the MCPS in 1917: "The bill appropriates two million dollars and has teeth in it 18 inches long...
+Commissioner McGee stated during the creation of the MCPS in 1917: "The bill appropriates two million dollars and has teeth in it 18 inches long...
 There are provisions in it that are unconstitutional and palpably so."

 The Commission

 Minnesota lawyer John F. McGee, one of the chairmen of the MCPS who was instrumental in instituting many of the laws passed by the MCPS.

-The MCPS itself was made up of seven total commissioners alongside Republican politician and Minnesota Governor Joseph A. A. Burnquist, the board of the commission included the following eight total people:
+The MCPS was made up of seven commissioners, with Republican politician and Minnesota Governor Joseph A. A. Burnquist as chairman.
+The commissioners were: